If you find that you can't log in to a website that requires a username and password, follow the steps described in this article.

 The cookies and temporary data already stored on your computer may be causing the problem.
 Delete them, then test for your problem:

-- Click the Library button on your toolbar.
-(If you don't see it there, click the menu button then click .)
-Click and then click the Show All History bar at the bottom to open the Library window.
+- Click the menu button to open the menu panel.
+Click and then click the bar at the bottom to open the Library window.

 - At the top right corner, type the name of the website you wish to forget in the Search History field, and press EnterReturn.